Whole Lotta Love: Composition and recording

 Jimmy Page came up with the guitar riff for "Whole Lotta Love" in the summer of 1968, on his houseboat on the River Thames at Pangbourne, Berkshire, England.
-However, John Paul Jones stated that it probably was developed from a live improvisation during performances of "Dazed and Confused".
+However, John Paul Jones stated that it probably was developed from a live improvisation during Yardbirds' performances of "Dazed and Confused".
 Page denied that the song originated onstage and that he had the riff and the rest took it from there.
 The chugging riff sounds like twin guitars because Page is playing two guitar strings in unison, while bending one of them to slightly change the pitch.
 At the same time, John Paul Jones is using the same technique on bass guitar, doubling the guitar part in a lower octave.
 Page recorded his part while playing through a solid-state amplifier.

 Notation for the song indicates the key of E major and a tempo of 92 beats per minute in a compound AABA form.

 During the two day mix of the Led Zeppelin II album, audio engineer Eddie Kramer discovered what he thought was some magnetic tape bleedthrough on Plant's vocals on the "Whole Lotta Love" track, which could not be removed, so he put some echo on it, and Page liked the sound.
 Page also employed a backwards echo production technique.
 Years later, engineer J. J. Blair analyzed the multi-track tape and found that the second guitar track contained traces of an earlier vocal track by Plant caused by microphonic induction of the guitar pickup.
 This thin-sounding vocal preceded the main vocal track in a manner similar to bleedthrough.